 How far will this drawdown go?
 Well, each state, city, region or suburb is unique in its own price movements; however, I would not be at all surprised if we find these overall figures continue to at least a 10% drawdown before this latest down-cycle is complete.

 It’s important to realise that in property, as in all markets, a pullback doesn’t mean there won’t be opportunities.
 It is likely, however, that simply throwing money into the property market with a view to making a profit is going to be more challenging.
 We need to be a lot more selective in acquiring property and also the decisions we make around the timeframes for holding periods.

-Like all great ideas, it’s important that when you think about retirement planning, you don’t go it alone and seek advice from a practising and suitably qualified financial planner and, of course, I recommend AJ Financial Planning.
+Like all great investment ideas, before you consider purchasing property, it is important that you seek out and obtain profession financial planning advice from a practising financial planner and, of course, I recommend AJ Financial Planning.